elemental/Elemental/doc/source/advanced/solvers.rst

    B := A^{-1} B = (L L^H)^{-1} B = L^{-H} L^{-1} B

-.. cpp:function:: void advanced::CholeskySolve( Shape shape, DistMatrix<F,MC,MR>& A, DistMatrix<F,MC,MR>& B )
+.. cpp:function:: void advanced::CholeskySolve( UpperOrLower uplo, DistMatrix<F,MC,MR>& A, DistMatrix<F,MC,MR>& B )

-   Overwrite `B` with the solution to :math:`AX=B`, where `A` is Hermitian positive-definite and only the triangle of `A` specified by `shape` is accessed.
+   Overwrite `B` with the solution to :math:`AX=B`, where `A` is Hermitian positive-definite and only the triangle of `A` specified by `uplo` is accessed.

 Gaussian elimination